vrdlc/FridgAndroid/README.md

 TO DO:

+* Add swipe to change lists if possible
 * Add material design + button to MainActivity
 * Udacity Course is Firebase Basics
 * Add multiple users